 ➨ Measurement principles, sensors, and data acquisition techniques

 ➨ How to design and apply geo-data analysis methods and to exploit the data to address scientific and societal challenges related to for example geohazards and climate change

 The discipline was a good fit for me as I could observe, model, and interpret larger-scale processes on Earth, like earthquakes and volcanic activities.
-Additionally, I’m able to investigate a variety of different topics, ranging from climate, geo-resources and energy, and the Earth’s structure and dynamics, which allows me to be flexible in my future career.― Julian Biesheuvel, Class 2024
+Additionally, I’m able to investigate a variety of different topics, ranging from climate, geo-resources and energy, and the Earth’s structure and dynamics, which allows me to be flexible in my future career.― Julian Biesheuvel, student Applied Earth Sciences